“I Always Knew There Was Something Different About Me.”

-Most of us experience this from time to time, but for a person that has ADHD, these behaviours are uncontrollable and persistent.
-It interferes with their day to day living in such a way that they struggle to learn, form lasting relationships or pursue a career.
+Most of us experience this occasionally, but for a person with ADHD, these behaviours are uncontrollable and persistent.
+It interferes with their day-to-day living, so they struggle to learn, form lasting relationships or pursue a career.
 Attention deficit disorder is also known as hyperkinetic disorder.

 Difference between ADHD and ADD

 ADHD includes the symptom of physical hyperactivity or excessive restlessness–that’s the “H”.
 In ADD the symptom of hyperactivity is absent.
 Indeed, people with ADD can be calm and serene, not in the least hyperactive or disruptive.